FancyGuitarist/Projet-vision/README.md

                                                          position: .unspecified)
 ```

-The app observes the state of each discovery session’s [devices][3] array, and as devices connect and disconnect from the system, it updates the list of devices it presents in the user interface.
+The app observes the state of each discovery session's [devices][3] array and as devices connect and disconnect from the system, it updates the list of devices it presents in the user interface.

 ## Set the initial video device selection
-The sample app enables automatic camera selection by default, so when it performs its initial capture session configuration, it uses the system’s preferred camera as its default camera device as shown below.
+The sample app enables automatic camera selection by default, so when it performs its initial capture session configuration, it uses the system's preferred camera as its default camera device as the example below shows:
 ``` swift
 private var defaultVideoCaptureDevice: AVCaptureDevice {
     get throws {